 - Plastic pot with drainage holes – one size larger than the size of the plant bought

-- A liquid houseplant fertiliser, for example, Baby Bio Houseplant Fertiliser on Amazon
+- A liquid houseplant fertiliser, such as Baby Bio Houseplant Fertiliser on Amazon

-- Houseplant compost, such as Westland Houseplant Potting mix on Amazon
+- Houseplant compost, for example, Westland Houseplant Potting mix on Amazon

 Best for gifting